Ecology of the North Cascades: Subalpine Mountain Hemlock Ecoregion

-Mountain hemlock and subalpine fir forest around Rachel Lake (elev.
-4640 ft).
+Mountain hemlock and subalpine fir forest around Lila Lake (elev.
+5197 ft).

 Moving up in elevation from the Silver Fir Ecoregion, between about 4000 and 5400 ft on the west side of the Cascade Range, the ecoregion shifts to the Subalpine Mountain Hemlock Ecoregion.
 This ecoregion has a colder annual average temperature of 39 F with average annual precipitation between 160 and 280 cm.
 This ecoregion consists of mountain hemlock forests, subalpine meadows, streams, lakes, wetlands and avalanche gullies creating distinct patterns of new succession.
 In the lower ends of this ecoregion there are continuous closed canopy forests while the higher reaches will see mosaics of meadows with patches of mountain hemlock forests.
 The mountain hemlock forests consist of mountain hemlock, subalpine fir, Alaska yellow-cedar, and Pacific silver fir.
 Washington's alpine and subalpine areas account for about 4.4% of its total land area.

 Progressing upward from the gradient of Silver Fir and Mountain Hemlock ecoregions, the mountain hemlock (Tsuga mertensiana) tends to become the dominant conifer, although it may codominate with the Alaska cedar and Pacific silver fir.
 Mountain hemlock trees live as long as 1000 years: longer than the Pacific silver fir.
 Trees between 500 and 700 years may be 100 to 125 ft tall.
 Hemlock cones are about 2–3 in in length and develop at the ends of branches.
 These conifers are easy to distinguish amongst the others with their dense grayish-green needles.
 According to Franklin and Dyrness, the understory where the mountain hemlock and Pacific silver fir co-dominate is dominated by tall mountain huckleberry; where the Alaska cedar dominates, the understory is dominated by dense collage of rhododendron, huckleberry and mountain ash.

 In the higher boundaries of subalpine ecosystem, where the abiotic conditions are more stressful, trees are clumped together in patchy islands.
 Trees in this area can be recognized by its krummholz form.
 Trees of this upper boundary will take on a flag appearance with branches extending from one side indicating the prevailing wind directions.
 The skirt height of the trees is indicative of the height of snow cover where branches tend not to grow.
 There are various reasons as to why these trees take this form.
 Strong winds combined with ice particles will cause abrasion scouring the waxy cuticle from one side of the tree creating damage that will prevent branch formation and growth.
 In addition, the wind will cause desiccation and evaporation in the needles causing branches to die on this side of the trees.

 Penstemon davidsonii in Mount Pilchuck State Park at 5300 ft.